Family Updates

 Grades 6–8 collaborated with the Women’s Foundation of Massachusetts to design the inaugural Economic Empowerment Award honoring Ami Kuan Danoff, a leader in philanthropy, finance, and advocacy for women and girls.
 Each student created an original design that represented empowerment, confidence, and leadership.
 The Women’s Foundation team reviewed all submissions and selected a collaboration between two students as the final design.
 Working closely with Ms. Pupillo, the students brought their vision to life through 3D printing, creating a modern, meaningful award.
 The project culminated at the Make Her Mark event—a celebration of education and the power of all-girls learning environments—where the students proudly presented the award to Ami in front of more than 400 guests.

-Thank you to the 25+ parents, guardians, and staff who joined us for an evening of connection, collaboration, and learning at the Last Tuesday’s Family Workshop — Boosting Your Child’s Awesomeness!
+Thank you to the 25+ parents, guardians, and staff who joined us for an evening of connection, collaboration, and learning at last Tuesday’s Family Workshop — Boosting Your Child’s Awesomeness!
 Together, we explored strategies to strengthen students’ executive functioning skills and support their growth both at school and at home.
 We’re excited to continue building our partnership through upcoming family learning opportunities:

 Required Family Meeting: Collaborative Strategies for Student Success